 Welcome to my complete Christmas cookie guide.
 There’s enough sugar to last us an entire year!

-After years of baking Christmas cookies– and writing a cookie cookbook— I know what works and what doesn’t.
+After years of baking cookies– and writing a cookie cookbook— I know what works and what doesn’t.
 Let me help you avoid a failed batch of cookies with my highest rated recipes and no-fail success tips.
-I recommend starting with my beloved Cake Batter Chocolate Chip Cookies, all dressed up for Santa. 🙂
+I recommend starting with my beloved Cake Batter Chocolate Chip Cookies— also a reader favorite. 🙂

 My Cookie Success Guides